morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule 93 - "Only one thing" never is. - /u/FreakFromSweden, /u/johnmichael0703

+#### Rule 94 - Hypothetical questions aren't. - /u/Beirdo-Baggins

+#### Rule 95 - Every mail from the helpdesk or system administration will be too much to handle if it is longer than two lines. - /u/sheeproomer

+#### Rule 96 - Business will demand more experience for their job postings than exists. - /u/morriscox

 #### Rule 404: You will never find it.
 See https://www.explainxkcd.com/404 - /u/1089maths